obynz/fe-milestone-project/README.md

 The code itself can be run within Cloud 9 by selecting the correct html page and clicking the run button at the top of the page.
 A URL is displayed at the bottom of the page which displays the link to click to and get to the published development website.

+Bugs

+Due to time wasted on my part due to external work commitment and to save time; some bugs and errors found as a result of running this through jigsaw have been left unsolved.
+I hoping I get better at this as I progress.

 Credits
 Bootstrap examples from
 https://www.w3schools.com/bootstrap4